 The safest times to drive are middle days of the week like Tuesdays and Wednesdays, and the safest hours are between 3 and 4 in the early morning.

-At the Katz Law Firm, we constantly represent victims of automobile accidents who have been injured because of another motorist’s negligence.If you have been injured in an accident, contact an Atlanta car accident lawyer at our offices to discuss your case.
+At the Katz Personal Injury Lawyers, we constantly represent victims of automobile accidents who have been injured because of another motorist’s negligence.If you have been injured in an accident, contact an Atlanta car accident lawyer at our offices to discuss your case.